polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Hybrid consensus allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura-aka-authority-round) while maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).

 In general, block production algorithms tend to be faster than finality mechanisms.
-Making block production separate from block finalization gives Substrate developers greater control of their chain's performance.
+Separating block production from block finalization gives Substrate developers greater control over their chain's performance.

 ## Inherent Transactions